PointsBet Sportsbook Iowa Promo Code for $250

 |Last Updated||June 2023|

 PointsBet has a ton of promotions going on all the time, so here’s a brief rundown of what you can expect from the Iowa sportsbook.

-- Money-Back Offers: On the PointsBet app you will see a number of money-back promos.
-A lot of these offer you your money back in the form of free bets when you place live, in-game bets for specific sports.
+- Second-Chance Offers: On the PointsBet app you will see a number of money-back promos.
+A lot of these offer you your money back in the form of bet credits when you place live, in-game bets for specific sports.
 Sometimes they are one-time offers, whereas others can be awarded as often as once a day.

 - Good Karma Kommittee: While this doesn’t happen a lot, PointsBet has refunded bets when there’s a particularly bad beat or a player suffers an early ejection or injury during a game.
 For example, during the opening of the 2020 NFL season, PointsBet refunded bettors of the Tennessee Titans after they failed to cover due in part to the fact their kicker Stephen Gostkowski missed three field goals and an extra point in the team’s 16-14 win over the Denver Broncos.
 The Titans were favored by two and a half to three points in the game.

 PointsBet has even more promotions, so check the promotions page on the PointsBet app or website to see if there are any that are just right for you.

 How to create a PointsBet account in Iowa

 Creating a PointsBet Sportsbook account is a simple process and should take you only a few minutes.
 Either on the PointsBet app or website, you will click the sign-up button.
 On the next page it should default to Iowa in the region setting, but if not, simply select Iowa from the drop-down menu.

 Next you’ll enter your first and last name as well as your email address.
 While you might see a line for a PointsBet promo code, don’t worry, no code is required to get the best PointsBet Iowa welcome bonus in June 2023.